greg0r1/GregoryDernaucourt_13_07032022/README.md

 To do this, run the command `npm install` (with no args, in package dir)
 This command installs any packages that it depends on.

-Then run the command `npm start` for on-the-fly modules compilation by Webpack, and open the browser view window on the local port.
+Then run the command `npm run start` for on-the-fly modules compilation by Webpack, and open the browser view window on the local port.

 To create a production build, use `npm run build`.